Blackjack Ward: Professional career

-Ward was a work horse appearing in 42 films during the years of 1931 and 1932 alone during the most grueling era of The Great Depression when people turned to the entertainment world of film as a diversion from that dark and uncertain time in America history.

 Homicide allegations

 In February 1940, Ward became involved in a homicide on Sunset Boulevard at Gower Gulch, near Columbia Pictures studios when he shot and killed stuntman and background actor Johnny Tyke.
 This event occurred after an altercation in which Ward claimed that Tyke had been threatening him for months after getting out of prison.
 According to Ward, he had run into Tyke at the corner drugstore and Tyke started to call him names and threatening to beat him to death.
 Ward walked away to get his gun in his car but Tyke was standing nearby the car, so Ward shot through the windshield.
 As Tyke ran across the parking lot to escape, Ward ran after him and shot him.
 Police reported that they caught Ward two blocks away attempting to escape, and when cornered, Ward fanned the hammer on his sixshooter guns.
 Members of the movie industry publicly supported Ward during the trial.
 On July 18, 1940, the Los Angeles District Attorney found that Ward had fired in self-defense and dismissed the charges.

 In December 1941, Ward was drinking at the Roundup Cafe at Gower Gulch and pulled a gun on Henry Isabelle.
-In court, Isabelle testified Ward had called him names and started to pick a fight with him.
+In court, Isabelle testified Ward had called him names and picked a fight with him.

 Death

-Ward died in Los Angeles, California on April 29, 1954.
+Ward died in Los Angeles, California on April 29, 1954, aged 62.